microsoft/BotBuilder-Samples/CSharp/core-SendAttachment/README.md

 This option is the simplest but requires the image to be already on the Internet and be publicly accesible.
 You could also provide an Url pointing to your own site.

-Checkout [GetInternetAttachmentInfo](SendAttachmentDialog.cs#L131-L139) to see how to get the required information to create the message attachment in the key method shown above (ProcessSelectedOptionAsync).
+Checkout [GetInternetAttachmentInfo](SendAttachmentDialog.cs#L131-L139) to see how to get the required information to create the attachment instance to add to the attachments collection in the key method shown above (ProcessSelectedOptionAsync).

 ````C#
 private static Attachment GetInternetAttachment()